-Accounts for School Fees will be sent home in 3 instalments in February, April and July.
-You may elect to pay fees in monthly instalments by contacting the school office.
+Accounts for School Fees will be sent home in monthly instalments.
+Parents can elect to vary the timing of payments but must complete a commitment form and contact the school office prior to entering this arrangement.
 Payments may be made by Qkr, BPay, Mastercard, Visa, EFTPOS or by cheque.
 Fees are to be paid in full no later than 1st November.

-If you are having difficulty meeting your school fee obligation, it is essential that you make an appointment with the Principal to discuss your circumstances.
-If your school fees remain unpaid and you make no attempt to communicate with the school, your account will be referred to the Catholic Schools Office for investigation and possibly advice from a Debt Collection Agency.
-This may effect your child's enrolment.
+If you are having difficulty meeting your school fee obligation, it is essential that you make an appointment with the principal to discuss your circumstances.
+If your school fees remain unpaid and you make no attempt to communicate with the school, your account will be referred to the Catholic Schools Broken Bay for investigation and possibly advice from a Debt Collection Agency.
+This may affect your child's enrolment.